 The plant's hardiness ranges from zones three to eight.
 Furthermore, the fern requires damp, well-channeled soil that is rich in humus.
 Besides, it produces a vast, solitary peak and does not spread.
-Its sori are situated at the boundary or ends of the pinnule bases, thus the real term.
+Its sori are situated at the boundary or ends of the pinnule bases, thus the actual term.

 Additionally, Marginal Wood fern's rhizome creates a straight summit, and its evergreen branches offer great curiosity to the winter scenery.
 The plant's leaf length is approximately six inches, while its colors range from blue, yellow, brown, copper, gold, and green.
 The leaf texture is usually rough, and the leaf worth to the horticulturist is eye-catching.

 These ferns require a land location of the courtyard, woodland, naturalized regions, and limited reservation.
-On the other hand, it requires the scenery theme of winter orchard and the shaded yard.
+On the other hand, it requires the scenery theme of winter orchards and the shaded yard.
 When it comes to design topographies, the plant needs mass establishing, accent, and boundary.
 Moreover, Leatherwood Ferns have a pleasing scent that attracts songbirds in your yard.

 Marginal Wood Ferns are also resistant to challenges such as destruction by rabbits, groundhogs, chipmunks, wet soil, deer, and squirrels.